JoshCheek/seeing_is_believing/Readme.md

 * uhm, can we wrap the parser setup code in one place? `ack Parser::Source::Buffer`
 * Make the fucking debugger not lazy
 * Go through Peter's email about how to make the use of Parser better
+* If given a file with a unicode character, but not set unicode, inform the user

 License
 =======